Mexican PoA Release Press Conference Transcript

 the book; the book is darker, more atmospheric, it almost has a convention

 of dark cinema included.
-So we compared it to The Third Man, which has a
+So we compared it to “The Third Man”, which has a

-lot of these elements, including a character that doesnt appear until the
+lot of these elements, including a character that doesn’t appear until the

 end.
 And the mythology of this un-appearing third man is created, just as in

-But I didnt call - maybe
+Tim Burton’s.
+So they’re really different tones… But I didn’t call – maybe

 that was the thing I asked Guillermo del Toro about the most. [laughs]